berezhinskiy/ecoflow_exporter/docker-compose/README.md

 > If you don't want to receive notifications to Telegram, comment out `alertmanager` section in [compose.yaml](compose.yaml#L14-L23) and `alerting` section in [prometheus.yml](prometheus/prometheus.yml#L7-L12)

-- Change directory to `docker-compose`, then create and start containers:
+- Change directory to `docker-compose`, then create and start the containers:

 ```plain
 $ cd docker-compose